tmtxt/tmtxt.github.com/_posts/2015-06-07-gulp-with-browserify-and-watchify-updated.md

 {% endhighlight %}

-We have to manually add the `main.js` file into Browserify so it will become ugly and complex when you have multiple bundle to build, not just one **main.js** file.
+We have to manually add the `main.js` file into Browserify so it will become ugly and complex when you have multiple bundles to build, not just one **main.js** file.
 It would be much better if we can do something like this, passing the source files as a glob as we usually do with Gulp